TritonDataCenter/sdc-fwrule/README.md

 After making changes to this repo, repos which depend on it should be updated and tested appropriately:

-* [sdc-fwapi](https://github.com/joyent/sdc-fwapi) should have the sdc-fwrule
+* [sdc-fwapi](https://github.com/joyent/sdc-fwapi) should have the `fwrule`
-  Git commit bumped in its `package.json`.
+  dependency bumped as needed in its `package.json`.
+When a new version of the rule language is released, `FWRULE_VERSION` should be bumped as needed.
 * [smartos-live](https://github.com/joyent/smartos-live) contains a copy in
   `src/fw/tools/fwrule` which gets copied into other locations in the repo by the `src/fw/tools/bin/rebuild-node-modules` script.
-* [sdc-cn-agent](https://github.com/joyent/sdc-cn-agent) keeps a checked-in copy
-  of fwadm and therefore fwrule in `node\_modules/fw` which should be kept in sync with fwadm.
 * [sdc-firewaller-agent](https://github.com/joyent/sdc-firewaller-agent) keeps a
   checked-in copy of fwadm and therefore fwrule in `deps/fw` which should be kept in sync with fwadm.